wagtail/wagtail/docs/reference/streamfield/blocks.md

    :param form_template: Path to a Django template to use to render this block's form.
 See :ref:`custom_editing_interfaces_for_structblock`.
    :param value_class: A subclass of ``wagtail.blocks.StructValue`` to use as the type of returned values for this block.
 See :ref:`custom_value_class_for_structblock`.
    :param label_format:
      Determines the label shown when the block is collapsed in the editing interface.
-By default, the value of the first sub-block in the StructBlock is shown, but this can be customised by setting a string here with block names contained in braces - e.g. ``label_format = "Profile for {first_name} {surname}"``
+By default, the value of the first sub-block in the StructBlock is shown, but this can be customised by setting a string here with block names contained in braces - for example ``label_format = "Profile for {first_name} {surname}"``

 .. class:: wagtail.blocks.ListBlock